lingjuanlv/FPPDL/README.md

-# DPPDL
+# FPPDL
-code for "Towards Fair and Decentralized Privacy-Preserving Deep Learning", will be available soon!
+code for TPDS paper "Towards Fair and Privacy-Preserving Federated Deep Models", will be available soon!